 - Dairy - I like the mixture of using heavy cream and sour cream in this recipe.
 Though, again, substitutions can be made.
 Using all heavy cream will result in the thinner sauce.
 Using all sour cream will result in a thicker sauce that is very tangy.
 I have made it both ways and enjoy both!
 Use what you have on hand!

 - Noodles - Egg noodles are the traditional noodle used when serving stroganoff.
 They’re mild flavored, tender, and their shape provides the perfect surface for sauce.
 This would be just as delicious served over rice or a bed of mashed potatoes.

 - To serve and store - Keep the noodles and meat separate until serving, as the noodles can become soggy and break down if mixed together.
 Store separately in the fridge.
 When reheating, add another splash of heavy cream or milk to the sauce to bring it back to life when reheating.

 - 8 oz.
 Brown Ale such as Knuth Brewing Company Worker's Brown

 - Fresh Parsley, for serving (optional)

-- Heat 1 TBSP oil in large skillet.
-Add mushrooms, season with 1 tsp. salt.
+- Heat 1 tablespoon oil in large skillet.
+Add mushrooms, season with 1 teaspoon salt.
 Cook until mushrooms have released their juices and are brown, about 6-8 minutes.

-- Remove mushrooms from pan and add another 2 TBSP oil to pan.
+- Remove mushrooms from pan and add another 2 tablespoon oil to pan.
 Add venison and sprinkle with remaining salt, stirring to coat.

 - Stir in onion and garlic and cook until garlic is fragrant and onions have started to become translucent, about 3 minutes.
 Deglaze pan with brown ale, scraping any browned bits off the bottom.
 Taste and add more salt, if necessary.